weewx-extensions/pushover/README.md

     app_token = REPLACE_ME
     user_key = REPLACE_ME

-    # Whether to chevk the 'loop' packet or 'archive' record' data.
-    # The default is 'loop'
-    # binding = loop

     # Pushover returns a status code in the range of 400 to 499 when the http request is bad.
     # In this case, WeeWX-Pushover will stop sending requests.
     # (On the assumption that all future requests will have the same error.)
-    # An error will be logged ever 'client_error_log_frequency' seconds.
+    # An error will be logged every 'client_error_log_frequency' seconds.
     # The default is 3600 seconds.
     # client_error_log_frequency = 3600

-    # The number of times the threshold needs to be reached before sending a notification.
-    # The default is 10.
-    # count = 10

     # Pushover returns a status code in the range of 500 to 599 when something went wrong on the server.
     # In this case WeeWX-Pushover will wait 'server_error_wait_period' before resuming sending requests.